 Verifying a customer’s income with data permission by consumers allows lenders and FinTech developers to streamline the customer experience during the loan application.
 Moreover, it offers better choices to consumers.

-Open banking provides access to data that’s needed to easily verify income quickly, securely, and without manual effort.
+Open banking provides access to data that’s needed to verify income quickly, securely, and without manual effort.
 It is the best solution to improve lending and mortgage processes.